-- Eligible employees can take up to 15 months' maternity leave.
-Eligible employees can be paid for a maximum of 39 weeks. - Annual leave can be taken during a period of maternity leave.
-After giving birth, a mother must take a minimum of two weeks' maternity leave. - In the tragic event of a miscarriage before the end of the 24th week of pregnancy, paid bereavement leave of up to five days can be considered for the parents.
+- Eligible employees can take up to 15 months' maternity leave. - Annual leave can be taken during a period of maternity leave. - A temporary return to work can be facilitated by the use of KIT days. - After giving birth a mother must take a minimum of two weeks' maternity leave. - In the tragic event of a miscarriage, before the end of the 24th week of pregnancy, paid bereavement leave of up to five days can be considered for the parents.
 Please refer to the Special Leave policy. - In the tragic event of a stillbirth, where this occurs on or after the 24th week of pregnancy, or a neonatal death, maternity leave and pay would still apply.
-In addition, parents are entitled to two weeks' Child Bereavement Leave within the 56 weeks after the bereavement, as outlined in the Special Leave policy. - Where parents have already opted into shared parental leave and pay they are still able to take any leave they have already booked, but are no longer entitled to any leave that has not already been booked.
+In addition, parents are entitled to two weeks' Child Bereavement Leave within the 56 weeks after the bereavement as outlined in the Special Leave policy. - Where parents have already opted into shared parental leave and pay, they are still able to take any leave they have already booked but are no longer entitled to any leave that has not already been booked. - Periods of maternity leave count for the purposes of continuous service.